OlekSt/Hit-the-Slopes/README.md

 ### Collections Data Structure
 The Family Hub website relies on the following DB collections:
+* NOTE: The Data structure has been changed slightly changed during the development of the project.

 #### Users Collection
 | Title | Key in db | form validation type | Data type |